lawrenceevalyn/MASTERS-ESSAY/research-log.md

+## 12 August 2014

+Should have noted yesterday -- in fine Academic Spouse tradition, Ennis will be taking over the acquisition of OCR full texts, following the procedure described Aug 7 (minus acquisition of PDFs), for $1.50 per book.
+The relief from burnout is *incredible*.
+If things resolve satisfactorily for both, may hire zir to re-OCR from PDFs?
+But first will see what results can be extracted from the corpus as it exists.

 ## 7 August 2014

 Just a note on how I'm sourcing books now-- I copy-paste the title from my spreadsheet into UVic's search system, and into a books.google.com search that only shows 'full view' results.
 I download the NCCO OCR (if it exists) and any PDF versions UVic provides that look like they're better scans than the Corvey microfilm.
 I make a note of all google editions, in case I want to rip them later.
 It goes pretty quickly!